PiyushTri/SmartMirror/README.md

 ## Welcome

-This is a DIY project where i have created a smart mirror Microcomputer .
+This is a DIY project where i have created a Smart Photo Frame  .

+Steps :
+    1. you have to first Login/ REgister to web app . then configure device with Wifi
+    2.  you have to first Register using Device Id
+    3. then you can upload photos and can update Location of photo and Clicked Date and save it
+    4. Device will autometically updates all changes and it reflects in Photo Frame

 You can use the [editor on GitHub](https://github.com/PiyushTri/SmartMirror/blob/master/frame_Layout_design.gif) to maintain and preview the content for your website in Markdown files.
 ![](frame_Layout_design.gif)